TommoLeedsy/TommoLeedsy/README.md

 # Thomas Leeds

-I'm a Technology Degree Apprentice, employed by PwC and studying a the University of Leeds
+I'm a Technology Degree Apprentice, employed by PwC and studying at the University of Leeds

 ### Languages:
   * Pyhton